uththara995/Get-Started-with-MAMP/index.md

+## Get Started with MAMP

+1. What is MAMP?

+MAMP stands for Macintosh, Apache, MySQL, and PHP.
+MAMP is an application that can be installed under macOS and Windows with just a few clicks and it allows you to have access to a local PHP server and MySQL server.
+This software turns your computer into a localhost.
+This allows you to run PHP code, and gives you access to PHPMyAdmin so you can build websites and create databases on your local computer.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/uththara995/Get-Started-with-MAMP/edit/master/index.md) to maintain and preview the content for your website in Markdown files.